 by Cao Xueqin

-This story follows the rise and fall of the Jia family, focusing on the complicated relationships and emotional struggles of its young heir, Jia Baoyu, as he navigates love, duty, and the inevitable decline of his once-prosperous household.
+Set against the backdrop of a fading aristocracy, this story follows the rise and fall of the Jia family.
+At its heart, it focuses on the complicated relationships and emotional struggles of its young heir, Jia Baoyu.
+As the narrative unfolds, he navigates love, duty, and the inevitable decline of his once-prosperous household.

 Book | E-book | Audiobook